FourjsGenero/fgl_apache_poi/README.md

 This example program wraps the Java Apache POI libraries in 4gl libraries so that they can be called by a 4gl programmer.

+The Apache POI libraries are used to interact with Word and Excel documents.
+They also include some of the functions that are available inside Excel including financial functions.

 ## Usage

 You will need to download the Java Apache POI libraries from: